 MBO was developed in 2000 by Marine Corps veteran David Gran and his wife, Sharon.
 They aim to provide comprehensive real-estate advertising services to help military families locate housing.
 MBO offers three advertising packages: Basic Package, HomeTour, and HomeTourPlus.
 The Basic Package is $14.95 and provides text-only advertising for 45 days.
 The HomeTour package is $49.95 and provides text advertising with up to five photos, listed for up to 90 days.
 The HomeTour Plus package is $79.95 and provides text advertising with up to 10 photos, listed for up to 180 days.
 The HomeTour Plus package also includes signage, if needed.

 On MBO, the lister designates three military bases that are used for sorting purposes.
 When a customer searches for a house, they are required to select a specific installation, then they can include other information such as number of bedrooms.
 A list is returned that includes all the properties that meet those search criteria.

 Automated Housing Referral Network

 AHRN was created in 2004 by Runzheimer International, to provide a military-only website for housing referrrals.
 It was sponsored by the Department of Defense (DoD) and it was free.
 In January 2014, the DoD withdrew its sponsorship of AHRN and it is no longer the “official” housing website.
-However, it continues to run in a nearly identical format as before.
-There is some speculation that AHRN will become a paid service in the future, but there have been no announcements yet.
+The website continues to evolve.
+I have not yet been charged for their services, but I have had one reader say that they are no longer free.
+(Updated 27 September 2016.)